-Southern College of Optometry is proud to announce a significant increase in scholarship awards to entering students!
-Thanks to the support of our Board of Trustees, alumni, and other donors, the college can award between 55-60 endowed scholarships starting with the 2019 entering class.
+SCO is proud to announce a significant increase in scholarship awards to entering students!
+Thanks to the support of our Board of Trustees, alumni and other donors, the college has been able to award 55-60 endowed scholarships, starting with the 2019 entering class.
 So, almost half of each entering class will receive a scholarship!

 Three important facts about SCO scholarships: